Jta26/Chat-Translate/Report.md

-For all the documentation requirement, please include sample code in your report with description of the code does, just partial code is enough.

-Your report should be a PDF document.
-The full submission should be a zipfile and only one submission per group

-Kinori:
+<h1 align="center"> Final Project Report: Bridges <br><br>
+Joel Austin, Jose Zindia, Kinori Rosnow </h1>

+## Introduction:
+Bridges Chat Translator is a project for Pitt MSIS class Network and Web Data Technologies.
+It is a cross-language live-messaging app that enables users that speak two different languages to have their messages auto translated via the azure translation API.
+This report describes our backend, frontend and database systems.
+We conclude the report with our roles in this project.

 ## Backend:
 Our backend is hosted by a server that handles the user and chat data.
 The server routes requests and provides requested data back to the client.
 Sessions are managed by the server.
 The chat rooms are managed using web sockets that were leveraged from Socket.io.
-    server side routing

 Here is an example of a route on the server side.
 This code is used to get messages for a chat room.
 ```